Moriyasu Hidaka

-Moriyasu Hidaka (日高 盛康, Hidaka Moriyasu) was a fighter pilot officer in the Imperial Japanese Navy (IJN) during World War II.
+Moriyasu Hidaka (日高 盛康, Hidaka Moriyasu) was a fighter pilot officer in the Imperial Japanese Navy during World War II.
 He participated in various battles and campaigns throughout the Pacific War and survived the war.

 Early career

 Moriyasu Hidaka graduated from the 66th class of Imperial Japanese Naval Academy in 1938.
 He completed his fighter pilot specialization in June 1940 at Tsukuba Air Group.